naushadS/protobuf-python/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Took 198 bytes to store serialized data(using protobuf) in binary format
+Took 198 bytes to store serialized data(using protobuf) (5 records)  in binary format

+Took 9988890 bytes(9.99 MB) to store data (100k records) in JSON format

+Took 4983486 bytes(4.98 MB) to store serialized data(using protobuf) (100k records) in binary format

 ########################################################################################################################